Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Select a new random secret word and clear round variables for a fresh match:

-Think of shuffling a deck of word cards, drawing a new card face-down, and clearing the chalkboard.
+Think of reaching into a bingo hopper and drawing one secret word at random.
-*Goal*: Set `secret_word` to a randomly chosen item from `WORDS`, clear `guessed_letters`, and reset `wrong_guesses` to 0.
+*Goal*: Select a random word from `WORDS` and assign it to `self.secret_word`.

 <div class="step-card">
   <div class="step-header">